Marlins vs. Dodgers: Odds, spread, over/under - August 19

 Marlins vs. Dodgers Betting Odds, Run Line and Total

-Take a look at the odds, run line and over/under for this matchup available at several sportsbooks.
+Check out the odds, run line and over/under for this matchup available at multiple sportsbooks.

 |Dodgers Moneyline